Read about the different decking types and their pros and cons to see which is the best option for you.

 - Many colours and wood grades available!

-Hardwood is a traditional material used for decking and tends to come from trees like Oak.
+A Hardwood decking board is a traditional material used for decking but is not renewable because it comes from trees like Oak.
 This kind of decking material can fetch a steep price because trees like oak grow slow, so manufacturers can’t quickly cut more stock.
 Hardwood is also generally much more challenging to work with compared to other materials.

 - Must be protected, oil or stained every year